phedlund/phedlund.github.io/README.md

 ### Tags

 Tags should be placed between `[]` in your post metadata.
 Separate each tag with a comma.
-Tags are recommended for posts and portfolio items.
+Tags are recommended for posts and apps items.

 For example: